Hude-Hude/Hude-coding-samples/R/Network Graph/readme.md

-This is a simple code for identifying network groups and assigning group numbers for my thesis on network effect in video game.
+This is a simple code for identifying network groups and assigning group ids for my thesis on network effect in video game.